openrewrite/rewrite-docs/reference/method-patterns.md

 MethodMatcher mm = new MethodMatcher("org.mockito.Matchers anyVararg()");
 ```

-`MethodMatcher.matches()` has overloads that accept method declarations, method invocations, and constrcutor invocations. `matches()` returns `true` if the argument matches the method pattern the matcher was initialized with.
-They are frequently used by visitors to avoid making changes to AST elements other than those indicated by the method pattern.
+`MethodMatcher.matches()` has overloads that accept method declarations, method invocations, and constructor invocations. `matches()` returns `true` if the argument matches the method pattern the matcher was initialized with.
+They are frequently used by visitors to avoid making changes to LST elements other than those indicated by the method pattern.

 ```java
 // Adapted from org.openrewrite.java.ChangeMethodName for the sake of example